Table of Contents

 National Language of India as per Constitution

 Due to the country’s cultural variety, none of the languages are given the status of the National Language of India.
 In India, less than 44% of the population speaks Hindi.
 For many years, there has been discussion about making Hindi an official language, but with no success.
-As per the Indian constitution, there is no language that is designated as India’s national language till date.
+As per the Indian constitution, no language is designated as India’s national language till date.
 To be used for official purposes across the nation, Hindi and English have been designated as the official languages.

 Constitutional Provisions